 - 1. The instructor should arrange a meeting with the suspected student and describe the instructor's reasons for a possible Honor Code violation.
 After discussing the case with the student, the instructor may choose to withdraw the complaint or forward it to the Dean of Students Office, which will then inform the Honor Committee.
 All work/exams should be signed by the student: "This work is mine unless otherwise cited". - 2.
 If the student admits to violating the Honor Code either to the instructor or to the Honor Committee, an expedited review process may be followed.
-If the instructor, the student, and a representative from the Dean of Students Office agree to an expedited process, and if the student has not previously been found responsible of violating the Honor Code and does not have more than one Non-Academic disciplinary Warning, then a meeting between those parties will be arranged to discuss and resolve the Honor Code violation.
+If the instructor, the student, and a representative from the Center for Student Success agree to an expedited process, and if the student has not previously been found responsible of violating the Honor Code and does not have more than one Non-Academic Disciplinary Warning, then a meeting between those parties will be arranged to discuss and resolve the Honor Code violation.
 Non-Academic disciplinary history at Suspension, Probation, or multiple Warnings will automatically result in a hearing.
-If only one prior Non- Academic Warning exists, the student has the choice of a formal hearing or the expedited review process. - a.
-The instructor will assign academic course work sanctions, and the representative of the Dean of Students Office, in consultation with the Chair of the Honor Committee, will assign a college sanction.
-The Faculty member, Honor Committee, and representative from the Deans Office would have access to student history to help support their decision.
+If only one prior Non- Academic Warning exists, the student has the choice of a formal hearing or the expedited review process. - 1.
+The instructor will assign academic course work sanctions, and the representative of the Center for Student Success, in consultation with the Chair of the Honor Committee, will assign a college sanction.
+The Faculty member, Honor Committee, and representative from the Center for Student Success would have access to student history to help support their decision.
 (Revised Spring 2018, Campus Life) - 3.
-If the student does not admit to violating the Honor Code, or if the student has previously been found responsible of violating the Honor Code or has significant conduct history(see #2), or if the instructor, the student, or the representative from the Dean of Students Office does not want the expedited process to be used, then the case will be forwarded to the Chairperson of the Honor Committee by the Dean of Students Office.
+If the student does not admit to violating the Honor Code, or if the student has previously been found responsible of violating the Honor Code or has significant conduct history(see #2), or if the instructor, the student, or the representative from the Center for Student Success does not want the expedited process to be used, then the case will be forwarded to the Chairperson of the Honor Committee.
 If the Honor Committee determines that it is more likely than not that a violation of the Honor Code has occurred, then the case will be forwarded to the Campus Life and Community Standards Committee.
 If not, the case may be dismissed by the Honor Committee. - 4.
-If the Honor Committee forwards the case to the Campus Life and Community Standards Committee, the instructor will be asked to participate in the Campus Life and Community Standards Committee.
-If the accused student is found responsible of violating the Honor Code, the Campus Life and Community Standards Committee will recommend an academic course work sanction to the instructor and will assign college sanctions. - 5.
+If the Honor Committee forwards the case to the Campus Life and Community Standards Committee, the instructor will be asked to participate in the Campus Life and Community Standards Board hearing.
+If the accused student is found responsible of violating the Honor Code, the Campus Life and Community Standards Board will recommend an academic course work sanction to the instructor and will assign college sanctions. - 5.
 If the case is not resolved prior to the end of the semester in which the alleged infraction occurred, the instructor should post an incomplete grade in the course.
-If the alleged infraction is discovered after final grades have been posted, the instructor should contact the Dean of Students Office.
+If the alleged infraction is discovered after final grades have been posted, the instructor should contact the Honor Committee Advisor.
 The instructor should submit a final grade or a grade change once the case is resolved.